MithrilJS/mithril.js/docs/components.md

 ### Lifecycle methods

-Components can have the same [lifecycle methods](lifecycle-methods.md) as virtual DOM nodes:
+Components can have the same [lifecycle methods](lifecycle-methods.md) as virtual DOM nodes.
+Note that `vnode` is passed as an argument to each lifecycle method, as well as to `view` (with the _previous_ vnode passed additionally to `onbeforeupdate`):

 ```javascript
 var ComponentWithHooks = {